finnbear/db_ip/README.md

 ```

 You can use `DbIpDatabase<Region>`, enabled by the `region` feature, to gain a broad understanding of an IP's location.
+Since there are fewer possibilities, this takes less RAM.

 ```rust
 use db_ip::{DbIpDatabase, Region};